Learning to Lose: The Freedom in Failure by Claudia Escareño-Clark

 Our society focuses so much on winning and success.
 That’s what we teach our kids.
 That’s often how we choose our jobs.
 But I think we are missing the point by not knowing how to fail.
 I’m not writing this so that we all stop trying to win and just give up.
 I am writing it in the hope that by making peace with losing and failure, we’ll actually be able to explore all of the things that the fear of such has kept us from.
 I hope you find something at which you are willing to fail.
 The outcome might surprise you.

-Claudia Escareño-Clark is a year two counseling student at Southwestern College.
+Claudia Escareño-Clark is a graduate of Southwestern College.